Striped Blandford/Znajek jets from advection of small scale magnetic field: Acknowledgements

 \section{Acknowledgements}

-We thank Vassilios Mewes, Pablo Cerd\'a-Dur\'an, Kyle Parfrey, Serguei Komissarov and Alejandro Torres for feedback (and hospitality) along many steps of this paper as well as fruitful discussions going deep into the details of their respective contributions.
+We appreciate Kyle Parfrey's constructive review of our manuscript as well as his feedback during the development of this work.
+We thank Vassilios Mewes, Pablo Cerd\'a-Dur\'an, Serguei Komissarov and Alejandro Torres for feedback (and hospitality) along many steps of this paper as well as fruitful discussions going deep into the details of their respective contributions.
 JM acknowledges a Ph.D. grant of the \textit{Studienstiftung des Deutschen Volkes}.
 We acknowledge the support from the grants AYA2015-66899-C2-1-P, PGC2018-095984-B-I00, and PROMETEO-II-2014-069.
 We acknowledge the partial support of the PHAROS COST Action CA16214 and GWverse COST Action CA16104.
-The shown numerical simulations have been conducted on infrastructure of the \textit{Red Espa\~{n}ola de Supercomputación} (AECT-2019-1-0004, AECT-2019-3-0017) as well as on the \textit{University of Valencia}.
+The shown numerical simulations have been conducted on infrastructure of the \textit{Red Espa\~{n}ola de Supercomputación} (AECT-2019-1-0004, AECT-2019-3-0017) as well as of the \textit{University of Valencia}.